Worker Suffers Fatal Injuries at Tulsa Fairgrounds

-According to the account of the Tulsa Fire Department district chief, two workers employed by DMC Tulsa, LLC were working on the fairground’s Skyride attraction.
-The Skyride is fairly typically for the ride type and passes over the fairgrounds at Expo Square.
+According to the account of the Tulsa Fire Department district chief, two workers, employed by DMC Tulsa, LLC, were working on the fairground’s Skyride attraction.
+The Skyride is fairly typical for the ride type and passes over the fairgrounds at Expo Square.

 The men were working in a basket attached to the same cable-car system that the Skyride cars would travel over.
 No Skyride cable cars were on the system at the time of the accident because the ride was undergoing routine maintenance.
 Therefore, no guests at the fairground were placed in danger due to the malfunction.

 While the men were working, the basket they were working from collapsed, leaving the men suspended from their safety harness more than 90 feet in the air.
 When the basket fell, it plummeted onto a transformer below.
 No damage was caused by the falling basket.
 Authorities do not currently know what caused the collapse, however, an investigation is underway.

 At about 10:10 a.m. eyewitnesses from a nearby gun show heard a commotion from the fairgrounds.
 They noticed the commotion and the fact that someone was trapped at Expo Square and called for help.

 The Rescue of the Fairground Workers and the Discovery of a Fatal Injury